pratimaprasad17/netflix_data_analysis_with_excel/README.md

 - Release year trends

 Each metric is dynamic, calculated using built-in Excel formulas like `MODE`, `AVERAGEIF`, `MAXIFS`, and more.

 ---

-## 🧰 Why Excel?

-Many analysts underestimate the power of Excel.
-This project proves:
-- You can do storytelling without writing code
-- Advanced charts (Word Clouds, Timeline Charts) are possible
-- Excel can *look* good, that is, if you design with purpose

----